fsobral/pack-u/README.md

 ## Compiling

-Pack-U uses a combination of some heuristics and non-linear programming to solve packing problems Up to now Pack-U only deals with *rectangular containers* and *square items*.
+Pack-U uses a combination of heuristics and non-linear programming to solve packing problems Up to now Pack-U only deals with *rectangular containers* and *square items*.
 The items are not allowed to rotate.
-In order to solving non-linear programming problems, Pack-U uses [ALGENCAN 3.0.0][].
+In order to solving non-linear programming problems, Pack-U uses [ALGENCAN 3.0.0][algencan].

 To build Pack-U you need to

-  1. Download [ALGENCAN 3.0.0][] and generate its library file `libalgencan.a`
+  1. Download [ALGENCAN 3.0.0][algencan] and generate its library file `libalgencan.a`

   1. Download Pack-U